mem0ai/mem0/README.md

 ## What is Embedchain?

-Embedchain is a production ready Open Source RAG framework - load, index, retrieve, and sync any unstructured data.
+Embedchain is an Open Source RAG Framework that makes it easy to create and deploy AI apps.
+At its core, Embedchain follows the design principle of being *"Conventional but Configurable"* to serve both software engineers and machine learning engineers.

 Embedchain streamlines the creation of RAG applications, offering a seamless process for managing various types of unstructured data.
 It efficiently segments data into manageable chunks, generates relevant embeddings, and stores them in a vector database for optimized retrieval.
 With a suite of diverse APIs, it enables users to extract contextual information, find precise answers, or engage in interactive chat conversations, all tailored to their own data.